anychart-integrations/android-basic-sample/README.md

 ## Running on Your Android Device
-To run AnyChart sample on your Android device simply open [android-basic-sample.apk](https://static.anychart.com/cdn/integrations/android-basic-sample.apk) url in your device browser.
+To run AnyChart sample on your Android device simply open [android-basic-sample.apk](https://static.anychart.com/cdn/integrations/android-basic-sample.apk) URL in your device browser.
-Sample application will be automatically downloaded and an intallation process will be started.
-Following screenshots illustrate all steps of the installation process.
+The sample application will be automatically downloaded and an installation process will be started.
+The following screenshots show all steps of the installation process:

 <table>
   <tr>